 Zipline Guides: Let’s talk about people to people

-Guides are the staff that takes you through the zipline courses and keeps you safe.
+Guides are the staff that take you through the zipline courses and do all the “hard skills”.
 Every zipline tour at Refreshing Mountain has at least two guides who will take you through the course.
 These guides are there to send and receive you from one platform to another.
-Safely transferring your safety tethers to the ziplines, sending you off a platform and receiving you on the other side so you can relax and have fun on the courses.
-We at Refreshing Mountain provide guides so you never have to worry about your safety, but also to make ziplining a more personal, refreshing adventure for you and your friends.
+Transferring your safety tethers to the ziplines, sending you off a platform and receiving you on the other side so you can relax and have fun on the courses.
+We at Refreshing Mountain provide guides so you never have to worry about transferring yourself from line to line, but also to make ziplining a more personal, refreshing adventure for you and your friends.
 In total, we have coached and trained 60 guides to give you the best outdoor experience no matter how nervous you may be on that first platform.

 Safety is our top priority

-In addition, our Activities Administrators attend the annual ACCT conference.
+In addition, select Activities Administrators attend the ACCT conference.
 ACCT is the Association for Challenge Course Technology, which sets standards for how courses are built, how to maintain courses and how to train your guides to operate these courses.
-We went to ACCT to network with other companies that have courses or design items to help us run these courses, but mainly we went to learn to make sure we are in line and ahead of industry standards.
-Each Administrator has their own unique role other than their administrative responsibilities, so each of us went to different sessions throughout the day to learn new information about things such as training, team building, and inspection.
-Each of us walked away from the conference excited to apply the new information we received from the speakers.
+We attend ACCT conferences to network with other companies that have courses or design items to help us run these courses, but mainly we go to learn to make sure we are in line and ahead of industry standards.
+Each Administrator has their own unique role other than their administrative responsibilities, so each of the attending staff go to different sessions throughout the day to learn new information about things such as training, team building, and inspection.
+Each staff member who attends walks away from the conference excited to apply the new information received from the presenters.

 Ziplining is fun, but…